AlexanderLyon/pacific-atom-syntax/README.md

 Credit
 -------------------

-This theme inspired from Codecademy editor and Google Material design.
+This repo was forked from [hrsetyono's theme](https://github.com/hrsetyono/pacific-atom) with some additional tweaks.
+Inspiration was also drawn from Codecademy's editor and Google Material design.

-It is converted from my [Sublime Text version](https://github.com/hrsetyono/theme_pacific) that is based on [Monokai Extended](https://github.com/jonschlinkert/sublime-monokai-extended).

-Also thank you to everyone who have given feedbacks and reported some bugs.
+Licensed under MIT